Reach-Robotics/reach_robotics_sdk/docs/_sources/ros2/index.rst.txt

          * :code:`ip_address` (string) - IP Address of the arm.
 (Defaults to 192.168.2.3)
          * :code:`port` (int) - UDP Port of the arm.
 (Defaults to 6789)

-For both passthrough nodes the published topic, and subscribed topic are,
+For both passthrough nodes, the published topic and the subscribed topic, respectively, are:

 * :code:`/rx` (:code:`bpl_msgs/Packet`) - Received Packets from the manipulator
 * :code:`/tx` (:code:`bpl_msgs/Packet`) - Packets that will be sent to the manipulator

-respectively.

 Examples
 """""""""
 This example demonstrates how to request read joint positions from joints on a manipulator.
-To launch this example run the launch file.
+To launch this example, run the launch file.

 .. tabs::